RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Case_05.jpeg" alt="Description" width="800">
 </p>

-The bubble is pushed back, but... it appears to be a trench beneath (!).
-So, now it is like an iverted bubble.
+The bubble is pushed back, but... it appears to be a trench underneath (!).
+So, now it is like an inverted bubble.
 I am not sure that it looks much better, but I think this is as good as it gets.
 The circular spot on the left-hand side is removed with some isopropanol.

 <p align="center" float="left">
     <img src="Images/Case_07.jpeg" alt="Description" width="500">